alexandre-hallaine/Rainfall/level1/walkthrough.md

 `\x31\xc9\x6a\x0b\x58\x99\x52\x68\x2f\x2f\x73\x68\x68\x2f\x62\x69\x6e\x89\xe3\xcd\x80`

 Our goal is to write this shellcode in memory or in an environment variable and jump to it, it will then be executed, which will spawn a shell.
-Essentially the equivalent of `system("/bin/sh")`.
+Executing our shellcode is basically the equivalent of running `system("/bin/sh")`.

 #### Exploit
 We can either feed our shellcode to the program, or we can put the shellcode in an environment variable.
 For convenience, we'll use the environment variable: